aiven/devportal/docs/products/kafka/howto/manage-quotas.rst

 1. Access the **Quotas** tab within the Aiven Console for your Apache Kafka service.
 2. Locate the quota you want to delete.
 3. From the ellipsis menu, select **Delete**.
-4. On the confirmation dialog, select **Delete quota** to delete quota.
+4. On the confirmation dialog, select **Delete quota** to delete the quota.